mayankk2308/kryptonite/README.md

 You can add the boot-args to the OpenCore **config.plist** boot-args section alongside your other arguments.
 When you boot the debug configuration for OpenCore, you will find the logs generated next to the `EFI` folder on your bootloader disk.
 For the kext logs from **Lilu**, check `/var/log/` folder for logs.
 For debugging, we would need both these files.

-### Things Missing in the Installer
-- Downloading NVIDIA Web Drivers for using a Maxwell or Pascal NVIDIA GPU on **macOS High Sierra**.
-- Detecting and resizing APFS containers and create usable disks for **Kryptonite** during installation.
-- Disabling discrete GPUs on Macs that need it to allow for displays connected to external GPUs to function.

 ### Configuration
 To manually edit configurations, use [ProperTree](https://github.com/corpnewt/ProperTree#on-nix-systems) to open the **config.plist** file on your bootloader.
 This file is located on your bootloader disk in the `EFI/OC/` directory.
 If you are comfortable doing so, you can edit the file in **TextEdit** - just be careful with the format and XML tags.
 This section describes some common configuration changes you may want to make: